Weather of 2018: Winter storms and cold waves

 A cold wave from late December 2017 persists into early January 2018.
 Between both years, 39 people die.
 Several records due to the cold are broken as a result, and the January 2018 North American blizzard is fueled.
 The blizzard results in 22 deaths.
 There is also $1.1 billion in damages.
 The storm was dubbed a historic bomb cyclone.
 Following a tranquil February, winter weather resumes in March.
 The March 1–3, 2018 nor'easter was the most destructive of those.
 Over 1.9 million people lose power,`with 9 dead and $2.25 billion in damage. another nor'easter a few days later causes 2 deaths and $525 million in damage.
 A final nor'easter rode up the East Coast two weeks later.
 It caused a tornado outbreak.
 This included an EF3 tornado that destroyed Jacksonville State University in Alabama.
 It also caused near-record spring snowfall along the Northeastern United States.
 Then, in April, a cold wave caused Iowa and Wisconsin to have their coldest April on record.
 In mid-November, a winter storm across the United States caused 11 deaths, one of the worst traffic jams in New York City, and 555 car crashes in New Jersey.
 A few weeks later, another blizzard kills 4 more people.
 After that, another winter storm caused 3 more deaths in North Carolina.

 Floods

 In late February 2018, the Ohio River had its highest crest since 1997.
-Six people die in the flooding.
+Six people died in the flooding.
+In late April and early May, one of the worst floods in New Brunswick history in Canada caused rivers to rise at record-breaking levels.
+A combination of heavy rainfall, melting snow, and very warm temperatures caused historic flooding over the St. John River, with the water level reaching 8.12 m near Fredericton.
+50 roads were affected by the floods, including a 75 km stretch of Canada Route 105 between Fredericton and Youngs Cove.
+On April 29, water levels began to stabilize, but remained high at about 8 m near the Fredericton area.

 Droughts, heat waves, and wildfires

+In early February, 39.6% of the contiguous United States had drought coverage, with the worst of it being in the Southern Plains, southern Rockies and the Four Corners region.
+In South America, a severe lack of rainfall led to the worst drought over parts of Argentina and Uruguay, with US$3.9 billion in damage, making it the most expensive disaster in Argentina and Uruguay history.
+In Uruguay, the lack of rainfall led to the worst drought conditions in the nation since 2008-2009.
+90 percent of German land suffered severe drought conditions, which combined with record heat between April and August, causing forest fires and crop failures.
+The Camp Fire in November caused 85 deaths, destroyed more than 18,000 structures, and burned 153,336 acre of land, making it the deadliest fire in California history.